BinaryShield: Cross-Service Threat Intelligence in LLM Services using Privacy-Preserving Fingerprints

-Overall, when a match is found below a calibrated threshold, the service can take protective actions such as updating classifier parameters, flagging suspicious activity, or blocking potential attacks.
-Services can subscribe to threat intelligence feeds from peer services, automatically incorporating new attack patterns into their defense mechanisms.

-\paragraph{Summary.}\tool offers a scalable and privacy-preserving solution for sharing prompt injection threat intelligence across organizational and compliance boundaries.
+{\textbf{Summary.}} \tool offers a scalable and privacy-preserving solution for sharing prompt injection threat intelligence across organizational compliance boundaries.
 By combining PII redaction, semantic embedding, binary quantization, and differential privacy, the system achieves strong privacy protections without sacrificing detection performance or scalability.
 The modular architecture allows for privacy parameters to be tuned to specific requirements, while efficient processing supports production-scale deployments.
-As large language model adoption expands, \tool establishes a foundation for collaborative and adaptive defenses against evolving prompt injection attacks.
+As LLM adoption expands, \tool establishes a foundation for collaborative defenses against evolving attacks.